Risk-aware stochastic scheduling of multi-market energy storage systems: Methodology

 \subsection{Two-stage stochastic optimization}

-Stochastic programs for energy systems optimization subject to uncertain time-dependent signals (e.g., electricity market prices) are often formulated as multi-stage problems \citep{wang2022multi,barbar2022decision}, where values of uncertain inputs are dynamically revealed; however, these require significant computational effort to solve (e.g., \citep{al2021two}).
-To abate the computational effort of a multi-stage problem, we propose a two-stage approximation of the stochastic program for the optimization of energy storage systems.
-The optimization horizon and timescale of the system determines how these formulations are deployed (e.g., longer time horizons are used for capacity planning).
-We formulate the problem generally as follows:
+Stochastic programs for energy systems optimization subject to uncertain time-dependent signals (e.g., electricity market prices) are often formulated as multi-stage problems \citep{wang2022multi,barbar2022decision}, where decisions are segmented by time instances (i.e., stages) that are dependent on the solution of previous stages and values of uncertain inputs, which are dynamically revealed.
+These multi-stage problems require significant computational effort to solve (e.g., \citep{al2021two}), thus we deploy a two-stage approximation of the stochastic program for the optimization of energy storage systems.
+In the two-stage paradigm, decisions are only made at two time instances, the first-stage (`here-and-now') action and the second-stage (`wait-and-see') recourse action.
+While the two-stage formulation is less expressive in the temporal domain and may lead to suboptimalities, it allows for quicker solution time, ease of interpretability, and does not require successive conditional probability distributions, which are often unavailable.

+This work focuses on electricity price uncertainty in the DA and ID markets.
+Although the DA market clears prior to physical delivery, modelling recourse remains essential.
+Herein, recourse does not imply revision cleared DA commitments \textit{ex post}; rather, it represents the operator's ability to adapt subsequent operational decisions (e.g., ID participation and participation in future DA settlement periods) after additional price information and dispatch outcomes are observed over time.
+These dispatch decisions determine the system state entering later periods (e.g., storage inventory and available flexibility), which in turn affects the feasibility and profitability of future actions.
+The proposed two-stage formulation captures this intertemporal coupling, which allows risk exposure arising from commitments to be explicitly managed, thereby allowing flexibility in later market participation to hedge against adverse price realizations.

+A broad formulation allows us to adapt the two-stage demand response scheduling problem to various problem settings (e.g., hydrogen or BESS) and decision structures (i.e., first- and second-stage variables).
+The general stochastic optimization problem is posed as follows:

 where the expected value of the objective function $\mathcal{L}:\mathcal{X}\times\mathcal{Y(\mathbf{X}, \mathbf{\xi})}\times\Psi\rightarrow\mathbb{R}$ distribution is conditioned on the uncertainty set $\mathbf{\xi}\in\Psi$ with distribution $\mathcal{P}$ and support $\Psi$.
 The objective is minimized by the first-stage $\mathbf{X}\in\mathcal{X}\subset\mathbb{R}^{X}$ and second-stage $\mathbf{Y}\in\mathcal{Y(\mathbf{X},\mathbf{\xi})}\subset\mathbb{R}^{Y}$ decisions, the latter of which are dependent on the former and the uncertainty set.
 Assuming a linear first-stage objective (in general, we will deal with LPs herein), the LHS of \autoref{eq1} can be decomposed into first- and second-stage objectives, where $\mathbf{c}\in\mathbb{R}^{X}$ is the first-stage cost, and only the second-stage objective $V:\mathcal{X}\times\mathcal{Y(\mathbf{X}, \mathbf{\xi})}\times\Psi\rightarrow\mathbb{R}$ is conditioned on ${\mathbf{\xi}}$.
 This breakdown separates the `here-and-now' decisions ($\mathbf{X}$) from the `wait-and-see' decisions ($\mathbf{Y}$).